- Garden Soil Testing Using Soil Testing Kits or a Soil Testing Lab – or Both

 Garden Soil Testing Using Soil Testing Kits or a Soil Testing Lab – or Both

-Learning how to test your soil isn’t difficult or terribly expensive.
-But the information you gain from your soil tests can be quite valuable.
+In spite of the potential drawbacks, learning how to test your soil isn’t difficult or terribly expensive.
+And the information you gain from your soil tests can be quite valuable.

 Garden Soil Testing is Important…